servoz/populse_mia/README.md

         % cd [mia_install_dir]
         % sudo python3 setup.py install # Ensure that you use python >= 3.5 (use python3.x to be sure)

-  * To run MIA from the source code, don't remove it.
+  * To run populse_mia from the source code, don't remove it.
 Otherwise:

         % cd ..
         % rm -r [mia_install_dir]